yining1023/curriculum/EyebeamDDC2018.md

 This is intended for high school students between 10 and 18 years old, teachers who are interested in teaching introductions to machine learning in their classes, and any programming beginners who would like to learn more about machine learning.
 Some familiarity with basic concepts of programming can be helpful.

 ### Pacing / Duration
-This workshop can will take an approximate of 1 hour and 45 minutes.
+This workshop can will take an approximate of 2 hours.
 While this session can work as an introduction class to various machine learning concepts, ideally students can continue exploring more creative uses of machine learning.

   - :30 Overview, context, examples and vocabulary
   - :30 Living coding session: Building an image classifier